Geological-Survey-of-Western-Australia/atratus/docs/source/basic_usage.rst

 Basic Usage
 ===========

-So you're ready to take on geo-data harmonisation!
+So you're ready to take on geodata harmonisation!
 Great how do you get started?

 Now is a great time to talk at a high level about three common problems in geodata harmonisation and how GDT solves them.